confidential-clusters/install-operator/README.md

 - Set replicas to 0 for safety

 ### Usage
-First, get the registration server URL:
+First, get the registration server URL from the external cluster where the operator is installed:
 ```console
 oc get route register-server -n confidential-clusters -o jsonpath='{.spec.host}'
 ```

-Then create the confidential MachineSet:
+Then create the confidential MachineSet on the target cluster:
 ```console
 ./create-machineset.sh \
   --registration-server <registration-server-url> \